-Paid social media or Google ads can yield more immediate results than organic tactics (albeit requiring close monitoring).
+Paid social media or Google ads along with a relevant landing page can yield more immediate results than organic tactics (albeit requiring close monitoring).
 However, targeting options are more limited than years prior due to privacy laws.

 That said, you can still target keywords with high purchase intent and interests that get your brand in front of the right people.
 Another (generally cheap) type of advertising is retargeting, which involves targeting an existing list of leads and web visitors.
 Note: each channel has a threshold for how big your contact list needs to be before it can show them ads.